Qatar Passport Ranking

-The Qatari passport currently ranks on the 54th place according to the Guide visa index.
+The Qatari passport currently ranks on the 54th place according to the Guide Passport Ranking Index.
 Over the years the ranking has improved from 60th in 2006 to the current ranking.
 It provides visa-free access to 95 countries.
 This grants it an overall medium mobility score.
 Qatari passport holders have visa-free access and visas on arrival to countries such as Singapore, the United Kingdom and Turkey.
 Qatari passport holders do however require a visa to enter about 131 destinations in the world, which requires some extended travel preparations.
 Some destinations where a visa is required are the entire European Union, the United States and Australia.

 The State of Qatar consists of 8 municipalities.
 The most important municipalities are Ad Dawhah, Al Rayyan and Al Wakrah.
 The country is situated in the Middle East, bordering Saudi Arabia and the Persian Gulf.
 It is one of the smallest countries in the world with a surface area of 11,581 square kilometers.
 The nation’s terrain is mostly flat desert land.
 Its climate is arid with hot humid summers and mild winters.